What can we do at the museum?

-Aldeburgh Museum offers two facilitated, chargeable sessions.
-‘Ships, Stowaways and a Brave Sea Captain’ for Key Stage 1 and ‘A Tale of Old Aldeburgh’ for Key Stage 2.
+Aldeburgh Museum offers four facilitated, chargeable sessions.
 Please download the appropriate learning programme pack for more information.
 We do not offer Key Stage 3 or 4 facilitated sessions.

 If you would like to run an independent visit, we offer free, teacher-led sessions.
 Both facilitated and self-led sessions need to be pre-booked.
 Each session can accommodate up to 30 pupils.
 For all visits, we require a 1:6 pupil ratio for primary school groups and a 1:10 ratio for senior schools.

 Groups are welcome to bring more adults if they wish.
-Sessions will last two hours (10 – 12 noon) and will be available in the morning only.
+Sessions will be available in the morning only except in the winter as the Museum is open to the general public in the afternoons.

 To make a booking, please complete the booking request form and return it by pressing the send button.
 Once we have received your booking, we will send you a letter of confirmation.
 If you have to cancel your booking, please contact the Learning Officer at the earliest opportunity.
 This will allow us to offer the sessions to other schools.